jgneff/strictly-netbeans/README.md

 * [NetBeans Source](https://github.com/apache/netbeans/branches) - release branches used to obtain the NetBeans source code
 * [Snap Package](https://launchpad.net/~jgneff/+snap/strictly-netbeans) - information about the package and its latest builds

 The [Launchpad build farm](https://launchpad.net/builders) runs each build in a transient container created from trusted images to ensure a clean and isolated build environment.
+It's the same build farm that creates the Debian packages installed on my Ubuntu system.
 Snap packages built on Launchpad include a manifest file, called `manifest.yaml`, that lets you verify the build and identify its dependencies.

 ## Installing